epfl-lasa/cpr_load_support/README.md

 ### Sound play
-The states computed above are play as sound using [ros-sound-play](http://wiki.ros.org/sound_play).
+The states computed above are played as sound using [ros-sound-play](http://wiki.ros.org/sound_play).

 ### Weight compensation